How Much Does It Cost to Check a Credit Report in a NYC Rental Application

 Can I Opt Out Of A Credit Check?

-Yes, but this will typically disqualify you from getting the apartment you want.
+Yes, but this will typically disqualify you from getting ".

 However, you might be able to bypass this process if you rent directly from a small "mom-and-pop" landlord.

-This is usually a more hands-on landlord that may even live at the address and may only have one or two other apartments in their house.
+This is usually a more hands-on landlord who may live at the address and only have one or two other apartments.

-That being said, many of these types of landlords still check credit, but you may better be able to state your case directly for them to consider if your credit is less than great.
+Many of these landlords still check credit, but you may be better off stating your case directly for them to consider if your credit is less than great.

 What If I Pull Up My Own?

-Most landlords won’t accept this because it’s possible that you may have tried to forge a better report than what you really have.
+Most landlords won't accept this because it isn't possible that you may have tried to forge a better report than what you have.

-Pulling your credit score themselves is the only way they can know for sure.
+Pulling your credit score themselves is the only way they can know.

 How Much Should I Have My Credit Score Be To Rent?

-It varies, but the majority of landlords want to see a score of at least 670 in a potential renter.
+It varies, but most landlords want a score of at least 670 in a potential renter.

-Some may go as far as 620, while others will say a 740 is too low.
-Scores are vague and not a “set in stone” requirement.
+Some may go 620, while others say a 740 is too low.
+Scores are vague and not a "set in stone" requirement.

 It all depends on the landlord or management company.